plbstl/first-contribution/README.md

 ### Detailed

-- Add relevant labels to issues or pull requests opened by first-time contributors.
+- Add relevant labels to issues and pull requests opened by first-time contributors.
 - Welcome first-time contributors when they open new issues and pull requests.
 - Comment on closed issues and pull requests, when the author is a first-time contributor.
 - Reuse text from other inputs.